3xKEsGJQsmEQLAfuMv9QikF8i9y7Bf1D6NjguXg/spacious-start-menu/README.md

 This is the list screen displayed by `Edit Pin`.

-Double-click the list, click the Edit button on the far right, or click the `Add row` button to open the editing window.
+Double-click the list, click the Edit button on the far right, or click the `Add row` button to open the edit screen.

 If a line is checked for deletion, the deletion will be executed when the `Save` button is clicked.